What's driving the demand for listed infrastructure?

 While infrastructure investments have historically provided a relatively high dividend yield, just as importantly, they’ve also exhibited predictable and resilient cash flows.
 This cash flow resiliency across differing economic environments, as well as the ability to generate a steady income stream, is due to the fact that infrastructure assets provide essential services and typically operate in monopoly-like competitive positions.

-Source: Russell Investments, Thomson Reuters DataStream, S&P Dow Jones Indices.
+Source: Russell Investments, Bloomberg, FTSE and S&P Indices.
 Indexes and/or benchmarks are unmanaged and cannot be invested in directly.
 Returns represent past performance, are not a guarantee of future performance, and are not indicative of any specific investment.
+MSCI World Index represents world stocks, FTSE Canada Universe Bond Index represents Canadian government bonds, S&P 500 Global Infrastructure Index represents global infrastructure.

 3. Diversification and downside protection

 As a defensive alternative to equities, exposure to infrastructure can help manage total portfolio volatility, given its forecasted low correlations to stocks, bonds and real estate.
-Since 2001, infrastructure securities have outperformed global equities during 15 of the 20 quarters where the Russell Global® Index experienced a negative quarterly return.
-On average, the S&P Global Infrastructure® Index has outperformed global equities by 2.9% per quarter during negative quarters.
-It’s this downside protection and the potential to avoid the impact of negative compounding (remember, a $1,000 investment which loses 50% of its value has to return 100% to attain its original value) that is likely capturing the attention of investors.
+Since 2001, infrastructure securities have outperformed global equities during 17 of the 22 quarters where the MSCI World Index experienced a negative quarterly return.
+On average, the S&P Global Infrastructure® Index has outperformed global equities by 3% per quarter during negative quarters.
+It’s this downside management and the potential to avoid the impact of negative compounding (remember, a $1,000 investment which loses 50% of its value has to return 100% to attain its original value) that is likely capturing the attention of investors.

-Outperformance of S&P Global Infrastructure® Index vs. MSCI World Index during quarters of negative equity market performance
+Outperformance of S&P Global Infrastructure® Index (USD) Net Returns vs. MSCI World Index during quarters of negative equity market performance

 4. Uncertainty reigns